An Overview on Meniscal Transplantation

 Dr. Provencher performs meniscal transplantation with an arthroscopic, minimally invasive approach.
 During the surgical procedure, he will transplant a meniscus from a cadaver donor, custom shaped to fit the patient’s native knee anatomy.
 Dr. Provencher utilizes strictly regulated meniscal tissue donor banks to provide meniscal allografts in order to rule out any possible contamination and ensure quality.

 It is important to note that a surgical meniscus replacement is not a commonly performed surgery.
 It is critical to select an orthopedic knee surgeon, such as Dr. Provencher, who is highly trained and experienced in performing this procedure to help guarantee a successful recovery and outcome.

 Following a meniscus replacement procedure, patients will begin a strict physical therapy program prescribed by Dr. Provencher.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 In most cases, a patient is required to wear a brace for six weeks and is allowed full weight bearing when the brace in in place.
 The brace will be removed or unlocked during all non-weight bearing activities.
 A full return to athletic activities is determined by Dr. Provencher on a case-by-case basis.

-For more resources on meniscal transplantation, or to determine if you are a candidate for a surgical meniscus replacement, please contact Dr. Matthew Provencher, orthopedic knee specialist in the greater Vail, Aspen and Denver, Colorado area.
+For more resources on meniscal transplantation, or to determine if you are a candidate for a surgical meniscus replacement, please contact Dr. Matthew Provencher, orthopedic knee surgeon in the Vail, Aspen and Denver, Colorado area.